adepegba1/alx-system_engineering-devops/README.md

-#This is the shell basics project on ALX
+# This is the shell basics project on ALX, in this project, i will be talking on what i learnt from the ALX in my first week
-**In this project, i will be talking on what i learnt from the ALX in my first week** -Shell Navigation and Basics
+-Shell Navigation and Basics
 *Shell Permissions
 _Shell Redirections